 Group Enroll provides disability insurance quotes and quotes for health insurance rates from the premier insurance providers in Canada.
 We make it easy to set up and administer group insurance plans that meet the specific needs of your business and your employees.

 How does the Disability Tax Credit work?
 We will be happy to answer your questions.
 To receive quotes from Canada’s top insurance providers, simply fill out our online quote form.
-Or, you can get in touch with Group Enroll by sending an e-mail to email@example.com or addressing physical correspondence to 10 Great Gulf Drive, Unit 5, Vaughan, ON, L4K 5W1.
+Or, you can get in touch with Group Enroll by sending an e-mail to [email protected] or addressing physical correspondence to 10 Great Gulf Drive, Unit 5, Vaughan, ON, L4K 0K7.